abudesai/rt_text_class_base_fasttext/README.md

 arXiv:1612.03651
 https://doi.org/10.48550/arXiv.1612.03651

-The trained classifier is also quantized with minimal loss in performance to create a storage efficient
+The trained classifier is also quantized with minimal loss in performance to create a storage and memory efficient model.

 The data preprocessing step includes